-Figure 16: Configuration 4: single stage nanofiltration, 75% of NF retentate is recycled, ED diluate is recycled back before the RO.
+Figure 16: Configuration 4: single stage nanofiltration, 75% of NF retentate is recycled, ED diluate is recycled back before the

-Life cycle impacts have been assessed with the use of the ILCD8 method as recommended by EU 2013.
+Life cycle impacts have been assessed with the use of the ILCD8 method (EU 2013).
 Common and important impact categories for LCIA on wastewater include the toxicity related ones, eutrophication (marine and freshwater), global warming, acidification, ionizing radiation and in some cases water use, land use and stratospheric ozone depletion (Larsen,2018).
 IMPACT 2002+ has been also used as an additional impact assessment method, in order to obtain as robust results as possible (Larsen,2018).